Laafayeette/readmetestttt/README.md

   - Now we are ready to run the application.
   - Run the application by running `MenumaticApplication`.

-  - Alternatively, you can connect to the database via IntelliJ:
+#### Alternatively, you can connect to the database via IntelliJ (Ultimate Edition):
   - On the right side of IntelliJ, press on the database logo.
   - Click on `New` -> `Data Source` -> `PostgreSQL`.
   - Enter your username and password.
   - `Database: <Name of your database>`.
   - Test the connection, apply, and then OK.